Custody battle for Anna Mae He: Transfer of custody

 The He family's legal residence in the U.S. was based on Jack He's student visa, which has long since expired.
 They were allowed to stay in the U.S. during the custody battle.
-When the legal fight was over, the He family agreed to go back to China to avoid deportation, although Anna Mae had lived in the U.S. her entire life and cannot speak Chinese.
-The He family boarded a plane to China on February 9, 2008, and had arrived in China by February 11, 2008.
-The Hes told Anna that they were going on vacation—when the family was interviewed by an ABC News crew in an airport in China and asked how long they would be staying there, Anna blurted out, "Two days!" before her father could respond and said her father's new job in Hunan was in Tennessee.
-Jack He corrected her.
-Jack He looked forward to introducing his children to his parents for the first time.
+The He family agreed to go back to China to avoid deportation after the custody battle, although Anna Mae had lived in the U.S. her entire life and could not speak Chinese.
+The Hes arrived in China on February 11, 2008.
+The Hes told Anna that they were going on vacation.
+When the family was interviewed by an ABC News crew at an airport in China and was asked how long they would be staying there, Anna said they would stay for two days and said Jack's new job in Hunan was in Tennessee.